HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="good-core-web-vitals-inp-devices-years.png",
-  caption: "The percent of websites having good CWV, segmented by rank and desktop vs mobile.", description="Bar chart showing the percentage of websites with good CWV (Core Web Vitals) performance by rank for desktop and mobile.
+  caption="The percent of websites having good CWV, segmented by rank and desktop vs mobile.", description="Bar chart showing the percentage of websites with good CWV (Core Web Vitals) performance by rank for desktop and mobile.
 For the top 1,000 websites, 40% of mobile websites have good CWV, compared to 54% of desktop websites.
 In the top 10,000, 33% of mobile websites have good CWV, while 46% of desktop websites do.
 In the top 100,000, 31% of mobile websites and 43% of desktop websites have good CWV.
 In the top 1,000,000, 36% of mobile websites have good CWV, compared to 48% of desktop websites.
 For websites ranked 10,000,000 and beyond, 44% of mobile websites and 43% of desktop websites achieve good CWV.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1814767865&format=interactive", sheets_gid="355582610",